-5.3 Inclusion and Update of Projects in the Regional System Project List
+5.4 Inclusion and Update of Projects in the Regional System Project List and Asset Condition Project List

-The RSP Project List is updated periodically, typically three times per calendar year.
-Updates are given to the PAC in February/March, May/June and October.
+The RSP Project List and Asset Condition Project List are updated periodically, typically three times per calendar year.
+Updates are usually given to the PAC in March, June and October.
 The Project List and updates are posted on the ISO website.
 ISO asks the Participating Transmission Owners for updated information on the RSP Project List approximately two months before the posting date.
 The PTOs are expected to provide the updated information back to the ISO approximately one month prior to the posting date.
 New projects are added during the periodic updates.